Woman experiencing homelessness are more likely to be out of view then their male counterparts. Image credit: Jackie Chance / Pixabay

-While the accuracy of the official statistics are often called into question, the proportion of women living on the streets in London’s CHAIN figures is broadly similar with 518 women counted in the latest October to December 2020 stats – 16 per cent of the total.
+While the accuracy of the official statistics are often called into question, the proportion of women living on the streets in London’s CHAIN figures is broadly similar.
+The 1,699 women seen rough sleeping in 2020/21 in London amounted to around 16 per cent of the total.

 “I’ll say for women, it’s even harder because they’re often underestimated.
 They’re not recorded on CHAIN because CHAIN can’t verify if you’re on the bus or in McDonald’s, for example,” said Barrow.

-That seven-per-cent increase in just a year was the driving force behind Sunak announcing £4m to pilot a network of ‘respite rooms’ to provide specialist support for homeless women.
+Ministers have announced a £4m pilot to create a network of ‘respite rooms’ to provide specialist support for homeless women.

-The Westminster Government had already announced £125m funding for councils in England to provide support for victims of domestic abuse and their children once the Domestic Abuse Bill passes into law as expected this year.
-The money will offer therapy, advocacy and counselling in safe accommodation.
+There has also been a commitment of £125m to provide funding for councils in England to provide support for victims of domestic abuse and their children as part of the new Domestic Abuse Act.
+The money is intended to offer therapy, advocacy and counselling in safe accommodation.

 Safe spaces are vital for women who escape domestic violence and often leave their abuser without belongings or money.
 Women’s Aid research, released last year, shows many women face homelessness while waiting for a refuge space – seven cent of the women they surveyed had slept rough.

 And just under 40 per cent of domestic abuse survivors told the charity they had been forced into hidden homelessness, staying with friends or family.